jamesabel/longtaskrunnin/README.md

 The input to a Process can be anything that can be pickled.
 However, there is no "return" and (as mentioned above) the data elements in a class derived from Process don't actually contain data from the worker.

-This implementation has chosen to use `shelf` to deliver the data from the worker back to the consumer code.
+This implementation has chosen to use `pickle` to deliver the data from the worker back to the consumer code.
 It uses a temp directory to write and then read the data.
-The data is read in the QThread (which does a join on the process) and that action deletes the shelf data files.
-So, even though `shelf` data is rather global in that it lives in the file system, in effect that's not an issue since its in a temp directory and this implementation causes it to be ephemeral (is immediately cleaned up once the data is retrieved from the file system).
+The data is read in the QThread (which does a join on the process) and that action deletes the pickle file.
+So, even though this data is rather global in that it lives in the file system, in effect that's not an issue since its in a temp directory and this implementation causes it to be ephemeral (is immediately cleaned up once the data is retrieved from the file system).